 We follow a corporate policy of functional and operational decentralization, which we believe increases flexibility, customer responsiveness and productivity.
 Our manufacturing and assembly operations are conducted through divisions, each of which is an autonomous business unit operating within pre-determined guidelines.
 Each division is a separate profit center under the authority of a general manager who has the discretion to determine rates of pay, hours of work, sources of supply and contracts to be performed, within the framework of our Corporate Constitution and our Employee Charter.
 Our divisions are aligned by geographic region in each of our product areas.
-Within a number of our product areas, we have regional management teams that are responsible for maintaining key customer, supplier and government contacts in their respective markets, and centralized structure to foster an entrepreneurial environment.
+Within a number of our product areas, we have regional management teams that are responsible for maintaining key customer, supplier and government contacts in their respective markets, and centrally managing key aspects of our operations while permitting our divisions enough flexibility through our decentralized structure to foster an entrepreneurial environment.
 Our executive management teams in North America and Europe coordinate advanced systems development and manufacturing, allocate capital, coordinate our mergers and acquisitions and strategic alliances strategy, ensure customer and employee satisfaction and manage succession planning within their respective regions.
 Our corporate management team also interfaces with the investment community and our entire executive management team is responsible for our long-term strategic planning and future growth, as well as monitoring the performance of the management of our divisions.